 Now, let’s get a few other things clear.

 Many of the ascetics did take their lives to a point of extreme denial as you would typically find in other ascetic life-styles in other religions.
 This includes abstaining from sex.
-I can certainly agree with them in doing so (to a point) but the Christian ascetics often took it to their graves – Not something I agree with!
+I can certainly agree with them in doing so (to a point) but the Christian ascetics often took it to their graves.
+Not something I agree with!

 They would take personal vows of chastity to set themselves aside for service to Christ.
-This was an individual choice and not all of them did this (most did though).
+This was an individual choice and not all of them did this (many did though).
 In addition, I can remember some that took such a vow for a time but later after coming out of their isolation, renounced it upon marrying.
 In other words, not all of these early ascetics followed the same pattern.

 I may not be married as of this writing but I would like to think that one of these days I will be and start my own family.
 I certainly do not take things to the extent that some of the earliest Christian ascetics did.

-I do very much think we should live simplified life styles – especially as Christians.
+I do very much think we should live simplified life styles–especially as Christians.
 Getting swept up in the drivings to accumulate material items and wealth ultimately puts more stresses on you as such things tend to demand more of you.

 Of course, I do have a real name.
 If you do a little bit of digging you are going to find it.
-I go by the name of Eli but on here and in my role with this only ministry, I go by my pen name One_Monk.
+I go by the name of Eli but on here and in my role with this online ministry, I go by my pen name One_Monk.

 Note: I do these posts not because I think I’m somehow superior in my views or anything absurd like that but out of a desire to be up-front and honest with my readers as to where I stand.
 Otherwise, you’d be left to figure things out by reading between the lines and/or guessing.